davejbarnes/random/README.md

 ### So far...
 #### args2arr (demo)
 This is "args to array" in Bash - it parses command line arguments and provides 2 index matched arrays of all the arguments and all the values (if specified).
-If you want to use it you just need the function 'parseArgs', the rest is just for demo or testing.
+It can also check if provided arguments are 'allowed'.
+If you want to use it you just need the function 'parseArgs' with the 'allowedArgs' and 'allowAllArgs' variables set appropriately, the rest is just for demo or testing.

 *Eample*
 ```